-Click here for the St. Ann Municipal Court’s web page regarding speed camera fines.
+Click here to visit St. Ann Municipal Court’s website.
 Or, you can call the St. Ann Municipal Court Clerk at (314) 428-6811 if you have any questions about your speed camera ticket.

 Too Many Points Will Cause Your Driver’s License To Be Suspended Or Revoked

 If you receive a traffic ticket for a moving violation, points will be added to your driving record.
 Your driver’s license will be suspended or revoked if you accumulate too many points on your driving record within a certain period of time: 12 points within 12 months will cause your license to be revoked for 1 year; 8 points within 18 months will cause your license to be suspended for 30 days, if it’s your first suspension.

 For more information, go to this page about driver’s license points and how long points stay on your driving record.

 Hire an Attorney To Fight Your Speeding Ticket If It’s a Moving Violation